michellab/BioSimSpace/doc/source/nodes.rst

 ignored when the script is run in a non-interactive mode.
-To facilitate this dual-use the ``node.addInput`` method generates a custom `ipywidgets <https://ipywidgets.readthedocs.io/en/latest/>`__ based graphical user interface for interative use in Jupyter, or a custom `argparse <https://docs.python.org/3/library/argparse.html>`__ parser for handling command-line arguments.
+To facilitate this dual-use the ``node.addInput`` method generates a custom `ipywidgets <https://ipywidgets.readthedocs.io/en/latest/>`__ based graphical user interface for interactive use in Jupyter, or a custom `argparse <https://docs.python.org/3/library/argparse.html>`__ parser for handling command-line arguments.
 The following figure shows the example node above running within a Jupyter notebook (top) and from the command-line (bottom).